-How Long Do You Hear After PhD Interview?: Key Interview Tips
+How Long Does It Take To Hear Back After A PhD Interview?: Key Interview Tips.

 You had the doctoral interview and now you are in the waiting stage after you finished the interview.
 I am sure that you are asking yourself, “how long should you wait to hear from the selection committee on your PhD interview?”